pfefferle/atom-php-cs-fixer/README.md

 ### I have updated the plugin to 2.3.0 and it does not work any more

-I had to add a new settings-parameter `Php Executable Path` to get the plugin running on Windows, so be sure to check if the new settings is configured properly.
+I had to add a new settings-parameter `Php Executable Path` to get the plugin running on Windows, so be sure to check if the new setting is configured properly.